openstack-archive/senlin/doc/source/developer/profile.rst

 Once a profile object is created, a user can request its properties to be updated.
-Updates to the ``name``, ``permission`` or ``metadata`` properties are applied on the specified profile object directly, however, updates to the ``spec`` property of a profile object will result in the creation of a new profile object.
+Updates to the ``name``, ``permission`` or ``metadata`` properties are applied on the specified profile object directly.
+Changing the ``spec`` property of a profile object is not permitted.

-When ``spec`` is specified as one of the properties for update, Senlin always try create a new profile object.
-This is a design consideration to make profiles used by clusters and nodes easier to manage.
-Note that the newly created profile will have the same name as the old profile if a new name is not provided.

 ------------------